arosenmund/iamironcat-public/ironcat_attack/process_execution/proc_exec_workshop.md

 `cp evilm64.dll c:\Users\Public\Desktop`
 11. Run an instance of notepad.exe to inject into.
 `notepad.exe`
-12. Run `tasklist` and look for **notpade.exe**.
+12. Run `tasklist` and look for **notpad.exe**.
 Identify the PID or 4 digit number associated with the running process.
 13. Run injectdll.exe with the PID from notepad.exe as an argument. ex. `injectdll.exe 4564`
 Profit.